Inside Netflix's 'Adolescence'

 He is my stepfather.

-And taught me about the likes of Marcus Garby and Toussaint Lobacha and Malcolm X
+and taught me about the likes of Marcus Garby and Toussaint Lobature and Malcolm X

 Martin Luther King so he filled me with the history and the knowledge of who I was do you know what I mean in many ways